 Computer Science AS

-Skill Development: Problem evaluation and problem-solving, computer system and software design
+- Skill Building: Problem evaluation and problem-solving, computer system and software design

 Solve real-world computing challenges as a computer science student